-Very important for supporting the pedestrian character of the Wide Office/Commercial Street, this zone includes street trees and other landscaping in a planting strip or, alternatively, in appropriately designed planters in a hardscaped amenity zone.
+Very important for supporting the pedestrian character of the Wide Office/Commercial Street, this zone includes street trees and other landscaping in a planting strip or, alternatively, in tree wells or planters in a hardscaped amenity zone.
 This zone also provides extra buffering between the pedestrian and vehicle zones.